pbs/terraform-aws-cloudfront-function-module/README-HEADER.md

-# PBS TF cloudfront function module
+# PBS TF CloudFront Function
 ## Installation

 ### Using the Repo Source